 Info + Contact

-J Walton was born with only one letter in his name.
+J Walton was born with only one letter.
 But he never let it hold him back.

-It’s not that there haven’t been obstacles, but the resistance to what I wanted to become made me stronger as I pushed through.
+It’s not that I haven’t faced obstacles, but the resistance to what I wanted to become made me stronger as I pushed through.
 “You can’t do 3d, you’re a retoucher.”
 “You’re just a colorist, what makes you think you can be a director?”
 “We have better creatives than you, stick to running your department.”

 To the obstacles I faced and the people who (without malice) put them there I say “Thanks.”